Infinitifall/Soft-String-Compare/README.md

 We see it is able to match severely misspelled product names to a very high degree (`>90%`).

 We can also enter arbitrary strings to see how the system ranks items.
-For example, if we try to see why `lumin ultra-comfortble coper-infusd matres` wasn't correctly matched:
+For example, to see why `lumin ultra-comfortble coper-infusd matres` wasn't correctly matched:

 ```
 Enter name: lumin ultra-comfortble coper-infusd matres